-According to financial markets data provider Refinitiv, issuance of sustainable bonds totalled $544.3 billion in 2020, more than double the previous year and an all-time record.
-While green bond issuance of $222.6 billion was also a record, the fact that 59.1 per cent of all sustainable bonds launched last year were in other formats highlights that an entire ecosystem has emerged in recent years.
-This includes social bonds and sustainability bonds, with 2020 also seeing the first issuance of sustainability-linked and climate transition bonds.
+According to data provider Refinitiv, issuance of sustainable bonds totalled a record $544.3 billion in 2020, more than double the previous year.
+While green bond issuance of $222.6 billion was also a record, an entire new ecosystem has emerged, including social, sustainability, sustainability-linked and climate transition bonds.

-Illustrating Butters’ point, $164 billion of social bonds were issued in 2020 – almost ten times higher than 2019, according to Refinitiv – while the $127.6 billion of sustainability bonds was more than triple that seen in 2019.
+Illustrating the point, $164 billion of social bonds were issued in 2020 – ten times higher than 2019’s total – while the $127.6 billion of sustainability bonds was more than triple that seen in 2019.

-In comparison, because the sustainability-linked bond principles were only published in June 2020, just four companies had issued under the framework as of September 2020: Enel, Suzano, Novartis and Chanel.3
+In comparison, because the sustainability-linked bond principles were only published in June 2020, just four companies had issued under the framework as of September 2020: Enel, Suzano, Novartis and Chanel.

 Figure 1: ESG bond issuance 2013-2020 ($ billion)